 B3A, Ronan HUBERT

 1983 First investigations about aircraft accidents 1990 Foundation of the Aircraft Crashes Record Office (ACRO) 1991 One year of research by the University of Geneva 1992 Student by Swisscontrol, the Swiss school for Air Traffic Controller.
-School not achieved 1997 Publication of my first book titled Aircraft Disasters from 1920 to 1996 1998-2002 Dispatcher by TAG Aviation, the European leader in business aviation, based in Geneva International Airport 1999 Publication of my second book titled Swissair’s Drama – SR111 Since 1999 School of Judicial Police in Geneva : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2000 Conference at Geneva International Airport on aircraft accident risks.
-Invited by the AGC, a Swiss Association (more than 1,000 members) which defends the interests of the Airport of Geneva Since 2000 Consulted by the official commissions of inquiry about statistics 2000 Creation of the website www.baaa-acro.com Since 2002 School of Police Forces of Geneva : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2003-2008 Ground Operation Manager by Speedwings, business aviation airliner based in Geneva International Airport Since 2003 International Security Police of Geneva : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2004 International Security Police of Geneva : 2 conferences upon aircraft accident sensibility by the Annual Report for the Police’s staff 2004 Geneva International Airport Security & Safety Service (SSA) : instruction lessons to staff upon aircraft accident risks and psychological preparation to disasters masses 2004 School of Police Forces of Vaud : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2006 Independant Expert by the CERPAC : The Teaching & Research Center in Criminal Behaviour Analysis in Paris 2008 Publication of my third book titled Aircraft Accidents and published by Editions Favre, Lausanne APR2008 Client Responsible Manager by TAG Aviation, the European leader in business aviation, based in Geneva International Airport.
+School not achieved 1997 Publication of my first book titled Aircraft Disasters from 1920 to 1996 1998-2002 Dispatcher by TAG Aviation, the European leader in business aviation, based at Geneva International Airport 1999 Publication of my second book titled Swissair’s Drama – SR111 Since 1999 School of Judicial Police in Geneva : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2000 Conference at Geneva International Airport on aircraft accident risks.
+Invited by the AGC, a Swiss Association (more than 1,000 members) which defends the interests of the Airport of Geneva Since 2000 Consulted by the official commissions of inquiry about statistics 2000 Creation of the website www.baaa-acro.com Since 2002 School of Police Forces of Geneva : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2003-2008 Ground Operation Manager by Speedwings, business aviation airliner based in Geneva International Airport Since 2003 International Security Police of Geneva : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2004 International Security Police of Geneva : 2 conferences upon aircraft accident sensibility by the Annual Report for the Police’s staff 2004 Geneva International Airport Security & Safety Service (SSA) : instruction lessons to staff upon aircraft accident risks and psychological preparation to disasters masses 2004 School of Police Forces of Vaud : instruction lessons to students upon aircraft accident risks and psychological preparation to disasters masses 2006 Independent Expert by the CERPAC : The Teaching & Research Center in Criminal Behaviour Analysis in Paris 2008 Publication of my third book titled Aircraft Accidents and published by Editions Favre, Lausanne APR2008 Client Responsible Manager by TAG Aviation, the European leader in business aviation, based in Geneva International Airport.
 Also consultant about safety 2009 Invited as an observer by the exercise GVA09, the biggest aircraft accident simulation in Switzerland, with about 800 people involved OCT2010 More than 3 millions visitors on my website and more than 2 tera octets downloaded JAN2011 More than 20,000 accidents in the database OCT2011 More than 4 millions visitors on my website and more than 3 tera octets downloaded JAN2012 The Index page is refurbished and therefore, the website is optimized for all Internet Navigation Systems.
-Also, the French Index page is definitely removed 2012 Chief Administrative Officer by Jet Event, business aviation operator based in Geneva International Airport 2013 Over 300 correspondents and contributors worldwide SEP2013 New website is getting online OCT2013 More than 6 millions visitors NOV2014 More than 23,000 accidents in the database APR2015 Operations Manager and Deputy to the General Manager of IDS – Integrated Deicing Services, based in Geneva International Airport JUL2015 Director of IDS Switzerland LLC FEB2016 Publication of my fourth book titled Aircraft & Safety MAR2016 New dedicated server online JUL2016 General Manager of IDS – Integrated Deicing Services, based in Geneva International Airport SEP2016 More than 24,000 accidents in the database JUL2017 List of correspondents updated SEP2017 More than 25,000 accidents in the database OCT2017 More than 10 millions visitors OCT2017 Kick-off meeting for the new website.
+Also, the French Index page is definitely removed 2012 Chief Administrative Officer by Jet Event, business aviation operator based at Geneva International Airport 2013 Over 300 correspondents and contributors worldwide SEP2013 New website is getting online OCT2013 More than 6 millions visitors NOV2014 More than 23,000 accidents in the database APR2015 Operations Manager and Deputy to the General Manager of IDS – Integrated Deicing Services, based at Geneva International Airport JUL2015 Director of IDS Switzerland LLC FEB2016 Publication of my fourth book titled Aircraft & Safety MAR2016 New dedicated server online JUL2016 General Manager of IDS – Integrated Deicing Services, based at Geneva International Airport SEP2016 More than 24,000 accidents in the database JUL2017 List of correspondents updated SEP2017 More than 25,000 accidents in the database OCT2017 More than 10 millions visitors OCT2017 Kick-off meeting for the new website.
 Will be online within the end of the year 2017 via Drupal System DEC2017 The new website is online.
-Sinartis will take care of the annual technical support and updates MAR2018 Development of a Human Factor Program APR2018 Human Factor Program teached to all staff of Geneva AirPark as part of an IS-BAH Certification Program JUN2018 Discussions about a potential program on Human Factor for the State Police of Geneva regarding road accidents management OCT2018 First training course on Human Factor with the General Staff of State Police of Geneva (Road Police) NOV2018 First day of intensive collaboration with the Geneva Police on Road Accidents Management JAN2019 Conference to all staff of the State Police of Geneva (Road Police) as part of the Annual Report MAR2019 Over 450 correspondents and contributors worldwide APR2019 Conference on accidents caused by poor phraseology and communication issues.
-Invited by the Geneva Airport Safety Office.
-APR2019 More than 26,000 accidents in the database
+Sinartis (Lausanne) will take care of the annual technical support and updates MAR2018 Development of a Human Factor Program APR2018 Human Factor Program teached to all staff of Geneva AirPark as part of an IS-BAH Certification Program JUN2018 Discussions about a potential program on Human Factor with the Geneva State Police regarding road accidents management OCT2018 First training course on Human Factor with the General Staff of the Geneva State Police (Road Police) NOV2018 First day of intensive collaboration with the Geneva State Police on Road Accidents Management JAN2019 Conference to all staff of the Geneva State Police (Road Police) as part of the Annual Report MAR2019 Over 450 correspondents and contributors worldwide APR2019 Conference on accidents caused by poor phraseology and communication issues.
+Invited by the Geneva Airport Safety Office APR2019 More than 26,000 accidents in the database